Ramyacpct/IEEE-TRANSACTIONS/README.md

 1. UWSB Bandpass Filter.py
    Description: In this file, the UWSB BPF simulation codes are included
 2. S-Parameters results.txt:
-  Description: In this file, the S-parameter results are included.
+  Description: In this file, the S-parameter results are included
 3. Graphical Abstract.png:
-   Description: In this file, the graphical abstract is included.
+   Description: In this file, the graphical abstract is included